Advanced Prostate Cancer Treatment Failure Due to Cell Reprogramming

 Response to anti-androgen therapy decreased in mice that were missing tumor suppressor genes

-New York, NY (May 4, 2017)—Columbia University Medical Center (CUMC) researchers have discovered a molecular mechanism that reprograms tumor cells in patients with advanced prostate cancer, reducing their response to anti-androgen therapy.
+New York, NY (May 4, 2017)—Columbia University Irving Medical Center (CUIMC) researchers have discovered a molecular mechanism that reprograms tumor cells in patients with advanced prostate cancer, reducing their response to anti-androgen therapy.
 The findings, based on a study in mice, could help to determine which patients should avoid anti-androgen therapy and identify new treatments for people with advanced prostate cancer.

 The study was published online April 14 in the journal Cancer Discovery.